2014 Tirreno–Adriatico

 The 2014 Tirreno–Adriatico was the 49th edition of the Tirreno–Adriatico cycling stage race, often known as the Race of the Two Seas.
-It started on 12 March in Donoratico and ended on 18 March in San Benedetto del Tronto, and consisted of seven stages, including a team time trial to begin the race and an individual time trial to conclude it.
+It started on 12 March in Donoratico and ended on 18 March in San Benedetto del Tronto.
+It consisted of seven stages, including a team time trial to begin the race and an individual time trial to conclude it.
 It was the third race of the 2014 UCI World Tour season.